wework/speccy/README.md

 // options.context now contains a stack (array) of JSON-Pointer strings
 ````

-Or use the [online version](https://openapi-converter.herokuapp.com) which also includes an API
+Or use the [online version](https://openapi-converter.herokuapp.com) which also includes its own [API](http://petstore.swagger.io/?url=https://openapi-converter.herokuapp.com/contract/swagger.json).

 ## Specification extensions